Skip to main content

 You can monitor the status of employee onboarding on the Hire/Onboarding page.
 You won’t be able to complete the setup for US payroll until all employees have been onboarded, but you can get started.

-5. Start US payroll setup
+5. Start US Payroll setup

-While employees are onboarding, you can get started on the setup for US payroll by visiting Payroll > Settings > US Payroll setup.
+While employees are onboarding, you can get started on the setup for US Payroll by visiting Payroll > Settings > US Payroll setup.

 Click each panel on the right to access the setup forms, such as Tax setup shown below.